w3c/PWETF/W3C_Chairs_Training.md

 Ensure every participant has a chance to introduce themselves to the group, regardless of when they join.
 This can happen over email or in a meeting, whatever people prefer.

 New participants should be greeted by chairs.
-A welcome email [insert link to example] is also a good way to ensure new members have the information they need.
+A welcome email is a good way to ensure new members have the information they need.
 New members should know the key details of the group (call schedule, connection details, repositories, etc.).

 ---